wsspg/wsspg-woocommerce-stripe-subscription-payment-gateway/readme.txt

 = I need some support.
 Where do I get it ? =

-If you need a helping hand, you'll find one on the [support forums](https://wordpress.org/support/plugin/woocommerce-stripe-subscription-payment-gateway).
+If you need a helping hand, you'll find one on the [support forums](https://wordpress.org/support/plugin/wsspg-woocommerce-stripe-subscription-payment-gateway).

+== Screenshots ==

+1. The payment gateway's settings page.
+2. Subscriptions tab in the My Account screen.
+3. The subscription product type.